 As their descriptive name tells us, box elder bugs are insects that inhabit box elder trees, along with other types of seed-bearing trees.
 Their reddish-orange and black color pattern is how most people identify box elder bugs.
 Their elongated, oval-shaped body is black, and their wings are outlined in an orangish-red color.
 Adults grow to about ½” in length.
 Young box elder bugs (nymphs) look similar to the adults but are smaller in size and bright red; also, young box elder bugs lack wings.

 Are box elder bugs dangerous?

-Box elder bugs spend most of their life outside causing little problems for people or our property.
+Box elder bugs spend most of their life outside, causing little problems for people or our property.
 The only time these insects cause damage to trees is when they invade in extremely large numbers.
-These nuisance pests only become an issue for people when they move inside of our homes.
-As they move across our home’s interior they may stain floors, walls, curtains, and upholstery with their excrement.
-Also, these pests invade in large numbers making them difficult to control and eliminate.
+These nuisance pests only become an issue for people when they move inside our homes.
+As they move across our home’s interior, they may stain floors, walls, curtains, and upholstery with their excrement.
+Also, these pests invade in large numbers, making them difficult to control and eliminate.

 Box elder bugs like properties that have box elder trees or other types of seed-bearing trees like ash, maple, and cherry trees.
 Box elder bugs have specialized “sucking” mouthparts that they use for feeding on the leaves, stems, and fruits of a tree.